linode/docs/docs/tools-reference/custom-kernels-distros/how-to-migrate-from-gcp-to-linode/index.md

 1. Log into the [Cloud Manager](https://cloud.linode.com).
 Create a new Linode by clicking Create at the top of the screen and selecting Linode.

-1. Create a Linode by selecting a distribution, region, and plan; assign a lable and root password; and add an SSH key and add-ons if desired.
+1. Create a Linode by selecting a distribution, region, and plan; assign a label and root password; and add an SSH key and add-ons if desired.

     {{< note >}}
 When selecting a plan, if you want to enable the advanced features like resizing within Cloud Manager and Backup Service, choose one that will be large enough to hold twice the size of entire expanded image that you exported, not just the compressed tar file.
 You can always resize down to a smaller plan later.